When regular life gives you lemons, try van life.

 4. Make sure your vehicle has tow straps.
 You just never know, and while AAA coverage is not always available, good samaritans with 4x4s usually are.

 5. Consider your meals — if you cook every meal, you may want to rent a vehicle with a stove top for easy access.
 Camp stoves could prove to be cumbersome after a while.

 6. Follow your heart.
 Listen to your gut.
 And choose trust over fear.

 Book A Long Term Camper Van Rental

-GoCamp has privately owned camper vans available to rent in multiple locations, including Portland, OR; Seattle, WA; Denver, CO; and San Francisco, Los Angeles and San Diego, CA. We offer discounts on long term rentals; give us a call to discuss your plans.
+GoCamp has privately-owned camper vans available for rent in multiple locations, including Seattle, Portland, San Francisco, Los Angeles, San Diego, Reno, Salt Lake City, Flagstaff and Denver.
+We offer discounts on long term rentals; give us a call to discuss your plans.